• 0

 raised beds garden ninja rustic 5

 Another answer is to cut the entire length into a series of smaller raised beds.
-This also helps as if there is ever any damage.
-You can just replace one of the beds, not the entire raised bed!
+This also helps if there is ever any damage.
+You can replace one of the beds, not the entire raised bed!
 This can also be helpful as sometimes boundaries and adjacent walls are not entirely true, i.e. they may run on a slight angle.

-By using multiple beds, you can make micro-adjustments to give the illusion of a straight line.
+Using multiple beds, you can make micro-adjustments to give the illusion of a straight line.

 How wide should a Raised Bed be?